patr1ckm/mvtboost/cran-comments.md

 ## Resubmission

-This submission updates
+- `mvtb.covex` now estimates the covariance explained matrix, it is not estimated by default
- - DESCRIPTION to remove "This package..." and another typo
+- Arguments in `mvtb` correspond directly to `gbm`
- - data
+- Tests are more flexible, maintainable, have improved coverage
- - vignettes
+- Documentation for several functions has been simplified
- - a few documentation typos
+- `mvtb.fit` is now exported
- - a bug in mvtb.heat with cex
+- Any `distribution` can be any supported by `mvtb`, but covariance explained can only be estimated when `distribution=gaussian`

-Updates package to 0.4.1
+Updates package to 0.4.4

 ## Test environments

-* local OS X 10.11.2 install, R 3.2.3
+* local OS X 10.11.2 install, R 3.3.0
-* Ubuntu 12.04.5 (travis-ci) R 3.2.3
+* Ubuntu 12.04.5 (travis-ci) R 3.3.0
 * win-builder (devel and release)

 ## R CMD check results